kowey/GenI/doc/manual/command-line.md

-# Command line arguments
+---

-## Command line arguments
+title: Command line arguments

-Command line arguments can be specified in the GNU style, for example `--foo=bar` or `--foo bar`, or `-f bar` when a short switch is available.
-For more information, type {geni –help}.
+---

+GenI can accepts a fairly large number of command line flags.
+Not all of them are documented here yet.

+For more information, type `geni -–help`.

 ## Options by theme

-{sec:fancy\_parameters}

-At the time of this writing (2009-09-25), it is highly unlikely that all the options are documented here.
-See `geni --help` for more details.

 Note that you might see an option described in more than one place because it falls into multiple categories.